Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 Setting Up Your Artwork & Space

 Having a good setup area is key to getting a high-quality image.
-First, you want to prep your artwork by ensuring that it’s clean and free from dust, smudges and other marks.
+First, you want to prep your artwork by ensuring that it’s clean and free from dust, smudges, and other marks.
 If your artwork is on paper, make sure it’s straight and level to avoid any distortion.
 You may want to consider mounting it to the wall for an easy, flat surface.

-If you’re not using any specialty lighting like softbox lights or LED panels, find the best place to use natural light like near a large window.
+If you’re not using any specialty lighting like softbox lights or LED panels, find the best place to use natural light, like near a large window.
 Avoid direct sunlight, which can create harsh shadows and highlights.
 You also want to find a neutral background so it doesn’t distract from the artwork.

 Artist photographing his artwork with a smartphone